Associate Professor Emerita5447 Woodward Avenue, Rm 260

 González-Prendes has served as consultant and trainer to a number of local agencies on issues of mental health and substance abuse treatment.
-He currently serves as chair of the Interpersonal Practice Concentration and lead teacher for the Cognitive-Behavioral Theory track of the M.S.W. program.
+He also served as chair of the Interpersonal Practice Concentration and lead teacher for the Cognitive-Behavioral Theory track of the M.S.W. program.

 Degrees and Certifications